 Creating your own slash commands, configuring skills and hooking into Claude Code lets you automate up to 40% of your development tasks.
 This guide covers setting up custom commands, having the AI automatically learn your conventions, orchestrating parallel subagents, and integrating MCP plugins.

 Custom commands and skills in Claude Code form the extensibility system that adapts the AI agent to your specific development practices.
-Claude Code v1.0 offers four complementary mechanisms: custom slash commands, declarative skills, automation hooks, and parallel subagents. over 60% of advanced users create at least one custom command within their first week of use.
+Claude Code v1.0 offers four complementary mechanisms: custom slash commands, declarative skills, automation hooks, and parallel subagents. many create at least one custom command within their first week of use.

 How do custom commands work in Claude Code?